Paul Samuelson

 Paul Anthony Samuelson (May 15, 1915 – December 13, 2009) was an American economist who was the first American to win the Nobel Memorial Prize in Economic Sciences.
 When awarding the prize in 1970, the Swedish Royal Academies stated that he "has done more than any other contemporary economist to raise the level of scientific analysis in economic theory".
-Economic historian Randall E. Parker has called him the "Father of Modern Economics", and The New York Times considers him to be the "foremost academic economist of the 20th century".

-Samuelson was likely the most influential economist of the latter half of the 20th century.
-In 1996, when he was awarded the National Medal of Science, considered to be America's top science-honor, President Bill Clinton commended Samuelson for his "fundamental contributions to economic science" for over 60 years.
+Samuelson was one of the most influential economists of the latter half of the 20th century.
+In 1996, he was awarded the National Medal of Science.
 Samuelson considered mathematics to be the "natural language" for economists and contributed significantly to the mathematical foundations of economics with his book Foundations of Economic Analysis.
 He was author of the best-selling economics textbook of all time: Economics: An Introductory Analysis, first published in 1948.
 It was the second American textbook that attempted to explain the principles of Keynesian economics.
-It is now in its 19th edition, having sold nearly 4 million copies in 40 languages.
-James Poterba, former head of MIT's Department of Economics, noted that by his book, Samuelson "leaves an immense legacy, as a researcher and a teacher, as one of the giants on whose shoulders every contemporary economist stands".